microsoft/flashcards-workshop/workshop.md

 ![Microsoft Learn GitHub](assets/microsoft-learn.png)

-## Setup the Lakehouse folder structure
+## Import initial data and setup for processing in your Lakehouse

 To begin, we will familiarize with the problem set and the underlying data.
 Let's say we want to practice our knowledge on the [Get started with Real-Time Analytics in Microsoft Fabric](https://learn.microsoft.com/training/modules/get-started-kusto-fabric/) module.
 The source material for this module is available in the [Microsoft Learn GitHub repository](https://github.com/MicrosoftDocs/learn/).
 In this case navigate to the module folder [learn-pr/wwl/get-started-kusto-fabric](https://github.com/MicrosoftDocs/learn/tree/main/learn-pr/wwl/get-started-kusto-fabric).
 There you will find an `index.yml` file that contains the metadata for the module.
 This will list all the units and their respective Markdown files.
 To generate our flashcards we will need to specifiy a list of learn modules that we are interested in, we will then process this list to extract all relevant data from Microsoft Learn to assist in the generation of question and answer pairs in later steps.